SkyzoNams/multi-sig-wallet-contract/README.md

 ## Project

-A Solidity smart contract design and implement a secure multi-signature wallet contract
+A design and implement a secure multi-signature wallet Solidity smart contract

 ## The assessment